RaydelMiranda/django-oscar-webpay/README.md

 Modifying dependencies
 ----------------------

+Using now jurko-suds.
+Thanks to **pedroburon** for the recomendation.

 If you are experiencing some problems getting this to work properly, try to modify some dependencies according to this:

 [TransbankDevelopers](http://www.transbankdevelopers.cl/?m=api "Tbk.
 Developers")